brooks-code/fuzzy-carnival/README.md

 ## Data processing

+> [!NOTE]
+> A simplified version of this dataset is available on [Kaggle](https://www.kaggle.com/datasets/grimespoint/french-unusual-words).

 The main objective is to provide new words to be discovered with the challenge of avoiding too common words.
 To ensure that, the processing leverages two datasets: Lexique and Dico.
 The processing script keeps only pertinent columns in Lexique and computes a custom frequency index (a weighted average) that synthetizes frequencies based on different measures.
 After reading [this](http://openlexicon.fr/datasets-info/Lexique382/Manuel_Lexique3.html#__RefHeading___Toc152122352) (french), the choice has been made to emphasize the weights of the book-related frequency indexes since, vocabulary found in literature tends to be more nuanced and sophisticated than the one used in movies.